-15.3 Installing desiccant solo duet
+16.3 Installing desiccant RBRsolo/duet

-The RBRsolo has a dedicated location for placement of desiccant in the sensor carriage, which will accommodate one (1) Dricap desiccant capsule (part # 02-01207AG35).
+The RBRsolo and RBRduet has a dedicated location for placement of desiccant in the sensor carriage, which will accommodate one (1) Dricap desiccant capsule (part # 02-01207AG35).

 To remove the desiccant, use your finger or a pen to push through the small hole in the carriage and eject the desiccant.